-Proposals should include the entire Project cost capped at maximum \$60,000 plus taxes.
+Proposals should cite a total Project cost not exceeding \$60,000 plus taxes.
+Please state costs by deliverable in the Proposal.

 5 RFP submission and evaluation process

 5.1 Submission schedule

 The following is a list of key dates from Request for Proposal (RFP) issuance through to Notice of Award.
 The dates are subject to change by Engineers Canada, at its sole discretion.